 Work Breakdown Structure in Project Management

-Once the project scope is available, the WBS should be the first deliverable at the start of a project.
-With the WBS defined, it’s then possible to scope out other resources, including human resources and particular skill sets, material resources including equipment and space, and facilities.
-The project scope of work and baseline schedule can be created, task lists drawn up, and assignments given.
+Once the project scope is available, the WBS should be the first deliverable.
+With the WBS defined, it’s then possible to scope out other resources, including human resources, particular skill sets, material resources (such as equipment and space), and facilities.
+The team can then create the baseline schedule, draw up task lists, and provide assignments.

-When you manage similar projects, the work breakdown structure gets easier and can become the basis for improved delivery management.
-For unique projects where you and the team have no previous experience, the work breakdown structure can aid the team to define exactly what deliverables and tasks are needed for the final deliverable.
+As you manage similar projects, the work breakdown structure gets easier and can become the basis for improved delivery management.
+For unique projects where you and the team have no previous experience, the work breakdown structure can aid the team to define exactly what deliverables and tasks are needed for the final product.

 Misconceptions About Work Breakdown Structures

 A WBS does not specify how or when tasks will be done.
 It’s not a plan or a schedule.
-It is not a list of all activities, responsibilities, or an organization chart.
+It is not a list of all activities or responsibilities, nor is it a typical organization chart.
 Team leaders sometimes attempt to list all the tasks required for a project within the WBS.
-This could result in missed tasks causing projects to run late.
+This could result in missed tasks, causing projects to run late.

-The WBS is also not just a scratch document that may or may not be used for the project.
+Nor is the WBS a scratch document that may or may not be used for the project.
 It is an important part of your project management documents.
 You should note any changes to the planned deliverables in the WBS, which should be subject to your company’s change control process.

 Focus on deliverables, not methods.
+In other words, plan outcomes — not actions.
 Think about the what, not the how.
-The key purpose of a work breakdown structure is to define the main deliverable in terms of the small deliverables that form it.
-If the deliverable is not a product, then it must provide a specific and measureable outcome.
+The key purpose of a work breakdown structure is to define the main deliverable in terms of the small components that form it.
+If the deliverable is not a product, then it must provide a specific and measurable outcome.
 For example, if you’re creating a WBS for a professional service, define the products or outcomes from that service.

 Follow the 100 percent rule.
-To eliminate work that doesn’t contribute to the deliverable, ensure that the sum of all resources in WBS, whether time, money, or anything else, add up to 100 percent.
+To eliminate work that doesn’t contribute to the deliverable, ensure that the sum of all resources in WBS, whether time, money, or another element, adds up to 100 percent.
 In other words, the elements in level two total 100 percent, and the level three and lower elements roll up into the level two percentage.
 Your finished project should never total more or less than 100 percent.

 Look at the level of detail.
 Generally, work packages should provide work that can be completed by a team or team member within a reporting period.
 If status meetings are weekly, then the work must be completed within one week.
-Another way to determine effort is through the 8/80 rule (noted above), which says that a subtask should not take less than eight hours or more than 80 hours to complete.
+Another way to determine effort is through the 8/80 rule (noted above).

-Here’s another way to determine the level of detail in elements:
+Here are other factors to consider in determining the level of detail in elements:

-- If your team is less experience and needs more oversight, make work packages smaller and shorter.
+- If your team is less experienced and needs more oversight, make work packages smaller and shorter.

-- If you have a deliverable that might take longer to complete or cost more than was budgeted, again, break the project into smaller deliverables with shorter work time.
-With a more frequent reporting and review time, problems can be surfaced and solved sooner.
+- If you have a deliverable that might take longer to complete or cost more than was budgeted, break the project into smaller deliverables with shorter work time.
+With a more frequent reporting and review time, you can surface problems and resolve them sooner.

-If some deliverables are not known, you can enter as much information as you know currently, and then update the document as you know more details.
+If some deliverables are not known, you can enter as much information as you know currently, then update the document as you learn more details.

 Creating the Work Breakdown Structure

-The first step to creating a work breakdown structure is to gather the team together.
-Whether your team is all onsite or virtual, it is essential for the members to participate in identifying the sub-deliverables.
+The first step to creating a work breakdown structure is to bring the team together.
+Whether your team is all working onsite or remotely, it is essential for the members to participate in identifying the subdeliverables.
 Rod Baxter says, “You don’t create a work breakdown structure without someone on your team who is a subject matter expert (SME).
 You need people on the team that really know what’s going on.”
 SMEs can help list all the tasks required in a WBS and identify overlapping responsibilities or gaps in the completed chart.

-Your tools for capturing information can be as simple as a stack of 5x3 cards or a pad of sticky notes, that you use to write down the deliverables ard related parts, and then arrange on a whiteboard, cork board, or even a wall.
-For virtual teams, a similar activity can be accomplished through collaborative whiteboarding software.
+Your tools for capturing information can be as simple as a stack of 5-by-3 cards or a pad of sticky notes that you use to write down the deliverables and related parts.
+Then you can arrange them on a whiteboard, cork board, or even a wall.
+Virtual teams can perform a similar activity through collaborative whiteboarding software.

-Although you can capture your WBS with something as simple as index cards, or pen and paper, electronic templates and tools make it easier to record the chart, edit, disseminate to team members, and save with document control settings so updates are recorded through the change control process.
+Although you can capture your WBS with index cards or pen and paper, electronic templates and tools make it easier to record, edit, and disseminate the chart to team members, then save it with document control settings so that updates are recorded through the change control process.

-Templates make the job easier.
+Templates simplify the job.
 Your team or company may already have a template.
 If not, you can create your own WBS or download one of the templates from the web and customize it.
-Some useful features in a template include:
+Look for these useful features in a template: